 Top universities in America

-When applying for universities in America, many UK students will (rightly) be looking for the most popular American universities to get the best education — and make their CVs sparkle!
+When applying for universities in America, many UK students will (rightly) be looking at the top ones.

 Top 10 American universities